mohitagal98/hybrid-proj2/README.md

 docker-compose up
 ```
-Now, we have created NFS and after completing all those steps which we did in my previous article also.
+Now, we have created NFS and after completing all those steps which we did in my [previous article](https://www.linkedin.com/pulse/cloud-automation-terraform-mohit-agarwal/) also.
 Now, we are ready to build the infrastructure.

-To see my terraform file, check my GitHub repo here.
+To see my terraform file, click [here](https://github.com/mohitagal98/hybrid-proj2/blob/master/terrafile.tf).
+To see my command.tpl file, click [here](https://github.com/mohitagal98/hybrid-proj2/blob/master/commands.tpl).

 So, finally everything is done and we are remained with two magic commands only: